 It looks promising and looks to be available in the second half of next year.
 There’s a lot of potential with is as long as more services are made available in the future.
 For more details you can see the announcement here.

-I hope this post has triggered your imagination and urged you to think of potential future possibilities.
+In addition, I hope it urged you to think of potential future possibilities.
 Meanwhile, if there’s anything else on the horizon that you think is worth discussing feel free to add a comment.